-For more than twenty-five years I worked in human services.
-My focus has always been in addiction studies and behavioral health issues.
+For more than twenty-five years I worked within the human service system.
+My focus has been in addiction studies and behavioral health issues.
 As a social worker, I've served people within the court system, as a domestic violence advocate and as an outpatient clinician in a community mental health agency.
 Through my own personal recovery, I acknowledge the challenge and stigma attached to untreated alcoholism and addiction.
 Through an unmerited grace, I was led out of the despair of untreated alcoholism to a new life.
 What was once a crippling deficit, I believe is now my greatest asset.
 Through a spiritual awakening, as a result of the Twelve Steps of Alcoholics Anonymous, I'm unafraid to share the good news.
 Our answers lie within, an untapped source awaits those honest and willing enough to ask for help.
 While engaged as a community mental health clinician, I began to consider the possibility of an integration of clinical therapy with contemplative practice.
 Inward Grace, is the offering.
 Now as a Contemplative Guidance Practitioner, I combine my clinical experience with intuitive, spiritual, guidance.

 Please visit my website: https://inwardgrace.com